ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 ### Observations

-For other initialized forecasts, you can download `observations` with a `time` dimension corresponding to `valid_time` to create observations formatted like initialized forecasts/hindcasts locally.
-Observations are available from 1999 to 2021 and see [parameter](#parameter) for description.
+For other initialized forecasts, you can download `observations` for parameters `t2m` and `pr` with a `time` dimension corresponding to `valid_time`.
+These are then used to create observations formatted like initialized forecasts/hindcasts locally.
+Observations are available from 1999 to 2021.
+See [parameter](#parameter) for description.

-[`climetlab_s2s_ai_challenge.extra.forecast_like_observations`](https://github.com/ecmwf-lab/climetlab-s2s-ai-challenge/blob/main/climetlab_s2s_ai_challenge/extra.py#L40) match observations to the corresponding `valid_time`s of the forecast/hindcast.
+[`climetlab_s2s_ai_challenge.extra.forecast_like_observations`](https://github.com/ecmwf-lab/climetlab-s2s-ai-challenge/blob/main/climetlab_s2s_ai_challenge/extra.py#L40) matches observations to the corresponding `valid_time`s of the forecast/hindcast.

 ```python
 forecast = climetlab.load_dataset('s2s-ai-challenge-training-input',